oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 Another essential part that makes FFI possible is Foreign Linker API.
 This was first incubated in JDK 16 and was combined into Foreign Function & Memory API in the next revision.

 - API for statically-typed, pure-Java access to native code
-  - Focus on ease of use, flexibility, and performance
+  - Focuses on ease of use, flexibility, and performance
   - Initial support for C interop
-  - Call native code in a `.dll`, `.so`, or `.dylib`
+  - Calls native code in a `.dll`, `.so`, or `.dylib`
-  - Create a native function pointer to a Java method that can be passed to code in a native library
+  - Creates a native function pointer to a Java method that can be passed to code in a native library
 - JEP-389 - First incubator in JDK 16

 ### Vector API